rob3rt96/rob3rt96/README.md

 ### Hi  👋

 - My name is Robert C. Popescu
 - 🌱 I’m currently learning coding.
-I am on a journey to master the Java language and all its frameworks
+I am on a journey to master HTML, CSS, Javascript and React.js
 - 👯 I’m looking to collaborate on interesting projects, which try to change the world in a better place
 - 📫 How to reach me: robert.popescu9612@gmail.com